 So long as a person’s attitude remains unchanged, then people, things and events also remain unchanged —that is, they continue corresponding to that person’s karma.

-If a person is not satisfied with this, if they want something new and unknown then they must change their attitude towards what they have and then new events will come to them.
+If a person is not satisfied with this, if they want something new and unknown, then they must change their attitude towards what they have and then new events will come to them.

 Even if These people feel that they cannot change themselves visibly; they can change themselves only internally, while externally remaining the same as before, saying the same things, doing the same things, but without attachment, like actors on the stage.